-NEW YORK (AP) - The U.S. stock market is ending higher, helped by gains in technology companies and airlines.
+NEW YORK (AP) - The U.S. stock market is opening with small losses as financial and industrial companies fall the most.

 NEW YORK (AP) - A mix of downbeat corporate and economic news pulled the stock market lower Tuesday, as health-care companies and housing stocks fell.
 Johnson & Johnson sank after reporting that a stronger dollar pinched the company's quarterly results.

 WASHINGTON (AP) - The Supreme Court has rejected a challenge from retailers who claim the Federal Reserve allows banks to charge businesses too much for handling debit card transactions.